Pelvic Floor Physiotherapy in Edmonton

 How does pelvic floor physiotherapy help?

-The pelvic floor muscles form a 'sling' to support organs inside the pelvis—bladder, bowel (colon), uterus.
-Proper function of these muscles can be disrupted by surgery, heavy lifting, being overweight, childbirth, constipation or menopause.
-This can affect your bladder and bowel control, leading to incontinence (leakage) or prolapse.
+The pelvic floor muscles form a 'sling' to support the organs inside the pelvis—bladder, bowel (colon), uterus.
+Proper function of these muscles can be disrupted by surgery, heavy lifting, being overweight, childbirth, constipation or menopause, affecting bladder and bowel control, leading to incontinence (leakage) or prolapse.
+Physiotherapists are experts in muscle function, tone, and strength, and therefore have the expertise to to help with these and many other pelvic floor conditions.

 Pelvic Floor Physiotherapy Services